mrcavalcanti/mosaicoo/docs/sources/developers/plugins/sign-a-plugin.md

 ## Sign a private plugin

 1. In your plugin directory, sign the plugin with the API key you just created.
-Grafana Toolkit creates a [MANIFEST.txt](#plugin-manifest) file in the `dist` directory of your plugin.
+Mosaicoo Toolkit creates a [MANIFEST.txt](#plugin-manifest) file in the `dist` directory of your plugin.

-   The `rootUrls` flag accepts a comma-separated list of URLs to the Grafana instances where you intend to install the plugin.
+   The `rootUrls` flag accepts a comma-separated list of URLs to the Mosaicoo instances where you intend to install the plugin.

    ```bash
    export GRAFANA_API_KEY=<YOUR_API_KEY>